 The Baillie Gifford Writing Partnerships Programme offers support for writing and writing-related habits to graduates and early-career academics in the Humanities at Oxford University.

 By pairing you with a writing partner with whom to schedule regular writing meet-ups (in person, or in the age of COVID, online), and by offering highly structured group writing events as well as in-depth academic writing resources 1-1 support, the programme is here to make your writing happen more reliably, effectively, and enjoyably.

-The programme came into being in 2015, when the current coordinator, Emily Troscianko, was Postdoctoral Training Coordinator for the Oxford University Humanities Division.
+The programme came into being in 2015, when its creator, Emily Troscianko, was Postdoctoral Training Coordinator for the Oxford University Humanities Division.
 It began life as a simple partner pairing scheme plus a few writing bootcamps during term.
 When funding for the position dried up, the scheme hibernated.
 It was resurrected in 2018, when the investment management firm Baillie Gifford offered funding to support 12 new DPhil scholarships in the Humanities, and made provision of a writing programme for the Humanities a condition of the gift.

 The programme now sits within the Humanities Researcher Development and Training Programme, which includes pathways on preparation for academic practice, entrepreneurship, heritage, teaching, public engagement with research, and career confidence.
-It is the first and only writing programme at the University of Oxford, and its expansion has been inspired by the writing centre model exemplified by many North American universities.
+It is the first and so far only writing programme at the University of Oxford, and its expansion has been inspired by the writing centre model exemplified by many North American universities.
 The programme complements more informal forms of writing support available around Oxford, many of which are helpfully collated in this Facebook group.